-You have a pretty good idea of how a blog looks like.
+You have a pretty good idea of what a blog looks like.
 As you probably know, a blog is a website, but not every website is a blog.
 When it comes to blogs, you’ll find food blogs, fashion blogs, music blogs, travel blogs, fitness blogs, lifestyle blogs, sports blogs, DIY blogs, political blogs, finance blogs, business blogs, parenting blogs, movie blogs, personal blogs, news blogs, car blogs, gaming blogs, pet blogs, etc.

 1. Entries or posts

 Each blog post needs expertise and/or some research.
 This is critical since you want to provide value to your audience.
-Each blog post has a title, this title ideally has your keywords on it.
+Each blog post has a title; this title ideally has your keywords on it.
 This makes it findable by search engines.